Creepy Critters--Madagascar Hissing Cockroaches

 But the meaning is universal—keep away from me!
 When another cockroach or a keeper encroaches on a male’s territory within the cockroach exhibit in Regenstein African Journey, the little guys hiss with all their might.

 Keepers are happy to keep their distance when cleaning or delivering food to the exhibit, which houses hundreds of the cockroaches.
 And it’s not uncommon for those tending to the exhibit to feel a big bug plop down on their heads or even slip into their shirts.
-(There’s a mirror posted near the door, enabling keepers to check themselves for any eight-legged castaways before they leave the room.)
+(There’s a mirror posted near the door, enabling keepers to check themselves for any six-legged castaways before they leave the room.)

 For all the noise within the cockroach exhibit, the most vocal beings are on the other side of the glass.
 Zoo visitors who crowd in front of the darkened, concave exhibit shriek, squeal and scream when they realize they are outnumbered by oversized bugs.